tri2820/notes/docs/Antler Pitch Decks.md

 3 months into [Antler Founder program](https://www.antler.co/location/vietnam) and you would have an event called IC, where you would meet the Investment Committees (around 6 people) to raise your very first pre-seed funding ($110K for 12%).

-2 weeks before IC you would have the pre-IC event, where you would do a mock presentation and receive feedback from your coaches.
+2 weeks before IC you would have the pre-IC event, where you do a mock presentation and receive feedback from your coaches.

 This one did *not* pass Pre-IC: